storacha/w3filecoin-infra/docs/architecture.md

 interface Aggregate {
   // CID of the aggregate
   piece: PieceCID
-  // CID of the batch resulting in the offered aggregate
+  // CID of the buffer resulting in the offered aggregate
-  batchCid: Link
+  bufferCid: Link
   // invocation and task CID to be able to go through receipts
   invocation: Link
   task: Link